Tuesday, April 24, 2018

 With that said, welcome to park number five in this blog.
 I'm sure if you've read all the other posts about our two week trip to Kenya and Tanzania that you must be thinking I can't possibly have any new stories to tell.
 I mean haven't I by this point seen and written about pretty much everything there is to see in East Africa?
 Nope.
 Not yet.

 Serengeti National Park is one of the most famous game reserves in East Africa, if not the world.
 It's also massive.
 We were awed by the size of Masai Mara National Reserve in Kenya at 580 square miles in size.
 Serengeti is ten times as big as Masai Mara.
 It's bigger than the state of Connecticut.
-Go ahead if you must and make fun of the size of my home state but I'm telling you a park devoted to wild animals (and maybe a few Masai as well) is pretty darned huge.
+Go ahead if you must and make fun of the size of my home state but I'm telling you a park devoted to wild animals (and maybe a few Masai as well) that size is pretty darned huge.
 Serengeti is enormous.
 There's no way in two days we could cover anything near the whole area of this Park.
 But we spent the maximum amount of time that we could giving it a shot.

 Leopard chilling in a tree.